 ~ Your fruits and vegetables couldn’t be any fresher which means they’re more delicious and more nutritious.
 We literally just pulled them out of the earth.

-~ It’s inexpensive.
+~ Its inexpensive.
 Vegetables from the farm are nutrient dense and last longer so they’ll make it to the end of the week without going bad before you can use them.

 ~ Your personal likes and dislikes (and any food allergies) are taken into consideration because with the Harvie CSA platform your share is fully customizable!

 ~On vacation or traveling?
-Gift your week’s share to a friend, double up on your share the week before or the week after or we’ll donate it to the food bank in your name.
+Gift your week’s share to a friend, double up on your share the week before or the week after or donate it to the food bank in your name.